 Volunteers are needed for everything we do—sheltering animals, arranging transport and facilitating adoptions.
 Fosters play an extremely important role in rescue because owner surrenders or dogs coming out of shelters need places to go.
-Many shelters are full, so rescue groups like National Pyr are needed more than ever to save lives.
+Many shelters are full, so rescue groups like ours are needed more than ever to save lives.
 And we need more fosters—like you.
-To expedite the approval process, NGPR is now doing virtual home visits via smartphone and the approval to foster should come within a few days.
+To expedite the approval process, NGPR is now doing virtual home visits via Zoom and Facetime.
+Approval to foster should come within a few days.
 If you completed a volunteer form before and were approved, then please email us to let us know of your current interest.

-Fostering is the most critical need for all rescue groups.
 Our foster homes are an integral part of the adoption process, giving dogs loving temporary homes until a suitable forever home can be found.
 Spending time in a foster home will provide a smooth transition for a dog into their “forever home”.
-While the dog is with you, your input will help rescue volunteers find the best possible family match for the dog.
+While the dog is with you, your input will help rescue volunteers find the best possible match for the dog.
 Please read our Fostering Guidelines to understand how fostering works.

 NGPR provides our fosters with everything needed for foster care.
-We will send flea/tick and heartworm medication every month.
-We will cover all approved drugs, medical expenditures and vet visits.
+We will send flea/tick and heartworm medication every month and cover all approved drugs, medical expenditures and vet visits.
 Let us know if you require food and it will be shipped to you.
 We cover everything for our foster dogs if the cost is approved in advance.
-If you foster two or more dogs, we provide food.
 We will do our best to find the right dog for your situation with regard to kids, cats and other dogs.
 If the dog is not a good match, we will move the dog to another foster home.
-Some of the dogs who need immediate foster homes are listed daily on Facebook, so check in there for the latest dogs we are trying to help.
+Some of the dogs who need immediate foster homes are listed daily on Facebook, so check in there for the latest dogs we are trying to help

 The most critical states where NGPR needs fosters are Connecticut, Rhode Island, Massachusetts, New York, New Jersey, Delaware, Maryland, Pennsylvania, Ohio, Michigan, Kentucky, West Virginia, Tennessee, Mississippi, Louisiana, Alabama and Florida.
 If you are in another state, please contact the rescue for your state at nationalpyr.org/contacts or fill out the form and we will forward it to your closest Pyr rescue.